kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

     }
   }

-  // This function refreshes the files on the node's VFS. const refreshFiles = () => {
+  // This function refreshes the files on your node's VFS. const refreshFiles = () => {
     fetch(`${BASE_URL}/files`)
       .then((response) => response.json())